ashen99/PremierLeageManager/README.md

 # PremierLeageManager
-this is a premier league manager created by using React for Frontend and Java , Springboot for Backend.
+this is a premier league manager created by using React for Frontend and Java , Springboot for Backend.<br/>
 This is a coursework created for IIT.

 ##How to install